simonarnell/homebridge-owlusb/README.md

 ## About

-**Homebridge-owlusb** is a [homebridge](https://homebridge.io) plugin that collects energy consumption data from [Owl+USB](https://www.theowl.com/index.php/energy-monitors/standalone-monitors/owl-usb/) energy monitoring devices and publishes the collected data to the Apple [HomeKit](https://developer.apple.com/homekit/) ecosystem.
+**Homebridge-owlusb** is a [homebridge](https://homebridge.io) plugin that collects energy consumption data from [Owl +USB](https://www.theowl.com/index.php/energy-monitors/standalone-monitors/owl-usb/) energy monitoring devices and publishes the collected data to the Apple [HomeKit](https://developer.apple.com/homekit/) ecosystem.

 ## Prerequisities